tanay123456789/postman-docs/src/pages/docs/flows/tutorials/tutorials-intro.md

 You can connect individual blocks by dragging an output port from one block to the input port of another block.
 For example, connect the **Response** port of a Send Request block to the **Data** port of a Validate block, and your response flows from the first block to the second.

-You can quickly create new blocks that are automatically connected to another blocks by selecting the **+** on a block's output port.
+You can quickly create new blocks that are automatically connected to a block by selecting **+** on a block's output port.
 This opens the block list, just like when you click **Add Block**, but the new block will be automatically connected to the previous one.

 Also notice that some blocks will have more than one input port (like the Combine block) or more than one output (like the Validate block).
 It's also possible to add multiple connectors to one output port.
 For example, you can create parallel flows from the Start block, and run multiple chains of blocks at the same time.
 Or connect a request's response to multiple blocks, if you want to use the same response in more than one chain.